wp-plugins/wpdiscuz/readme.txt

 == Changelog ==

+= 2.1.8 =
+* Added: Option to allow guests vote for comments
+* Added: Option to load rest of all comments using the Load More Comments button
+* Fixed Bug: Subscription option resetting after editing wrong CAPTCHA code.
+* Fixed Bug: Header CSS code for dynamic style values ( 90% reduced )
+* Fixed Bug: JS/CSS conflicts with WooDiscuz plugin
+* Fixed Bug: Wrong comment time when Wordpress date format is turned on.

+IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = 2.1.7 =
 * Fixed Bug: Ultimate Member Integration problem on WEB Servers w/o DomObject support (SyntaxError: Unexpected token ... )

-IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = 2.1.6 =
-* Added : Integration with Ultimate Member - author profile picture
+* Added: Integration with Ultimate Member - author profile picture
-* Added : Integration with Ultimate Member - author name is linked to profile page
+* Added: Integration with Ultimate Member - author name is linked to profile page
 * Fixed Bug: CSS overrides some default styles on /wp-admin/

 = 2.1.5 =